-2.6.2.1 Criteria for deeming driver availability
+2.6.2.1.
+Criteria for deeming driver availability

-Driver availability shall be assessed based on at least two availability criteria (e.g. input to driver-exclusive vehicle control, eye blinking, eye closure, conscious head and body movement or dedicated confirmation by the driver) to ensure the driver is not falsely detected as available.
+Driver availability shall be assessed based on [at least two] availability criteria (e.g. input to driver-exclusive vehicle control, eye blinking, eye closure or conscious head and body movement).

 The driver shall be considered available by the system when: